 - 1. Attendance at all classes, laboratories, clinical rotations and field experience rotations (if applicable) is mandatory. - 2.
 Attendance in the EMS clinic courses contributes to the total grade.
-Specific clinical attendance polices can be found in Section Sixteen. - 3.
-Permission to deviate from the training schedule must be obtained in advance from the Lead Instructor (lecture and lab), Director of Clinical Education (clinical rotation) or Field Experience Liaison (field experience).
+Specific clinical attendance policies can be found in Section Sixteen. - Permission to deviate from the training schedule must be obtained in advance from the Lead Instructor (lecture and lab), Director of Clinical Education (clinical rotation) or Field Experience Liaison (field experience).
 Permission to deviate from your assigned schedule requires a documented emergency. - 4.
-Tardiness is defined as arriving at an assigned location up to thirty minutes late.
-If you arrive to an assigned clinical site or laboratory class more than thirty minutes after the designated start time, you will be considered absent.
-It is up to the instructor's discretion to allow a late student to stay at a clinical site or in the laboratory class. - 5.
+Tardiness is defined as arriving at an assigned location after the designated start time.
+Tardiness is not acceptable at a clinical rotation.
+If you arrive late to a clinical rotation you will be dismissed and receive a zero (0) for that day.
+If you arrive to laboratory class more than thirty minutes after the designated start time, you will be considered absent.
+It is up to the instructor's discretion to allow a late student to stay at in lecture or in the laboratory class. - 5.
 Leaving early is defined as leaving an assigned location before being released by the Instructor, Rescue supervisor or Hospital staff.
-If you leave without permission, you will be considered absent. - 6.
-Attendance may be taken at the beginning and end of each lecture or lab class. - 7.
-Any student absent the day of an announced quiz or exam must present a valid excuse from a licensed physician or an appropriate source unless other approved arrangements are made with the instructor. - 8.
+If you leave without permission, you will be considered absent. - Attendance may be taken at the beginning and end of each lecture, lab class, and/or clinical rotation. - 7.
+Any student absent the day of an announced quiz or exam must present a valid excuse from a licensed physician or an appropriate source unless other approved arrangements are made with the instructor.
+The maximum obtainable score on a make up quiz and/or exam is a grade of 80%. - 8.
 It is the obligation of the student to give the instructor or Director of Clinical Education at least one-hour notice on days of expected absences.
-If absence from a scheduled class, lab or clinic is anticipated, the course coordinator of that course must be notified directly by phone, phonemail or beeper.
+If absence from a scheduled class, lab or clinic is anticipated, the course coordinator of that course must be notified directly by phone, phone mail, text, or email.